tatref/tatref.github.io/content/blog/drafts/review-shell-tips.md

 # Introduction
 The shell can be a very powerful tool, but if used like Notepad, it will just be painful and error prone

-Here I present the tips I use everyday to be productive in my work
+Here I present the tips I use everyday to be productive at work

 # List and Finding Files